Rosharon, Texas: Primary and secondary schools

 Students in the Rosharon census-designated place attend the Angleton Independent School District (AISD) schools.
 In the 20th century the Rosharon school district was consolidated into the Angleton district, and busing into Angleton began in the late 20th century.
 Angleton High School serves all district residents.

 Students in the surrounding area are zoned to AISD schools as well as the Fort Bend Independent School District for residents in Fort Bend County (Southern Colony).
+Almeta Crawford High School of FBISD has a Rosharon postal address, but is not in the CDP.
+Crawford High School began operations in 2023.
+Almeta Crawford is an African- American teacher who worked for the Fort Bend School district for 27 years.

-Some Rosharon residents attend Manvel schools in the Alvin ISD.
+Some Rosharon-area residents attend Manvel schools in the Alvin ISD.
 Manvel High School, Manvel Junior High, and E.C Mason Elementary.

 In the neighborhoods west of Chocolate Bayou, along the north side of F.M.
 1462, students attend Alvin Primary, Alvin Elementary, Fairview Junior High and Alvin High School in Alvin.

 Prior to the opening of Hightower High School, Elkins High School served parts of the Rosharon area in Fort Bend County.